omkar-9905/CSE6331-ADB-UTA-2022/README.md

 This includes all the assignments for CSE6331 ADV TOPICS IN DATABASE SYSTEMS.

-Assignments are coded and tested in python3.9.7.
+Assignments are coded and tested in python3.9.7 on MacBook Air (M1, 2020) Monterey.

 Used Azure cloud to implement all the functionalities.